Tegra: Tegra X1

 Released in 2015, Nvidia's Tegra X1 (codenamed "Erista") features two CPU clusters, one with four ARM Cortex-A57 cores and the other with four ARM Cortex-A53 cores, as well as a Maxwell-based graphics processing unit.

-It supports Adaptive Scalable Texture Compression.
-Only one cluster of cores can be active at once, with the cluster switch being handled by software on the BPMP-L. Devices utilizing the Tegra X1 have only been seen to utilize the cluster with the more powerful ARM Cortex-A57 cores.
-The other cluster with four ARM Cortex-A53 cores cannot be accessed without first powering down the Cortex-A57 cores (both clusters must be in the CC6 off state).
-Nvidia has removed the ARM Cortex-A53 cores from later versions of technical documentation, implying that they have been removed from the die.
-The Tegra X1 was found to be vulnerable to a Fault Injection (FI) voltage glitching attack, which allowed for arbitrary code execution and homebrew software on the devices it was implemented in.
+It supports Adaptive scalable texture compression (ASTC).
+Only one cluster of cores can be active at once, with the cluster switch being handled by software on the BPMP-L. Devices utilizing the Tegra X1 have only been seen to utilize the cluster with the more powerful A57 cores.
+The four cores from the A53 cluster cannot be accessed without first powering down the A57 ones (both clusters must be in the CC6 off state).
+Nvidia has removed the A53 cores from later versions of technical documentation, implying that they may have been removed from the die.
+The Tegra X1 was found to be vulnerable to a fault injection (FI) voltage glitching attack, which allowed for arbitrary code execution and homebrew software on the devices it was implemented in.

-A revision (codenamed "Mariko") with greater power efficiency, known officially as Tegra X1+ was released in 2019, fixing the Fusée Gelée exploit.
-It's also known as T214 and T210B01.
+A revision (codenamed "Mariko") with greater power efficiency, named officially as Tegra X1+ was released in 2019, fixing the Fusée Gelée (literally, "Frozen Rocket") exploit as reported by Katherine Temkin (founder of Insomnia Security, an advocate for secure hardware).
+That revision is also known as model numbers T214 and T210B01.